 The photo on the left shows a clear edge over random – demonstrating this set of signals may possess real predictive power.

-Alpha Spotter allows the trader/money manager to compare the generated strategies vs. strategies generated with random signals.
+Build Alpha allows the trader/money manager to compare the generated strategies vs. strategies generated with random signals.
 This feature allows the trader/money manager to discern whether the generated strategies were found by random chance (curve-fit) or actually possess some edge greater than could be found by random chance.

 The dark blue line is the specific strategies equity curve.
 The blue lines are the top 100 strategies from the real signals.
 The red lines are the equities curves from the random strategies.

 The trader/money manager has the ability to turn off and on the plotting of the real strategies AND the random strategies with the click of a button.